-When the COVID-19 pandemic dealt the gaming industry its most difficult year ever, the industry rose to the challenge by coming to aid the of frontline workers, leading the way for businesses across the country to responsibly reopen, and doubling down on its commitment to supporting its communities.
+When the COVID-19 pandemic dealt the gaming industry its most difficult year ever, the industry rose to the challenge by coming to the aid of frontline workers, leading the way for businesses across the country to responsibly reopen, and doubling down on its commitment to supporting its communities.

 989 casinos closed